unhcr/koboloadeR/README.md

 Column | Description
 ------|--------------
-`repeatsummarize`| used to summarize repeat questions `variable`| used to flag `ordinal` variables so that graphs are not ordered per frequency.
+`chapter`| used to breakfdown the final report `disaggregation`| used to flag variables used to  `facet` dataset `correlate`| used to flag variables used for  statistical test of independence (for categorical variable) or correlation for numeric variable
-`disaggregation`| used to flag variables used to  `facet` dataset `correlate`| used to flag variables used for  statistical test of independence (for categorical variable) or correlation for numeric variable
+`variable`| used to flag `ordinal` variables so that graphs are not ordered per frequency.
-`chapter`| used to breakfdown the final report `sensitive`| used to flag variables identified as sensitive `anonymise`| used to generate an anonymised datset in line the anonymisation plan within the xlsform
+`sensitive`| used to flag variables identified as sensitive `anonymise`| used to generate an anonymised datset in line the anonymisation plan within the xlsform